Jean-Poul/Data-Science-Exam-Project/README.md

 # Exam Project Stage 1: Business

-DESCRIPTION

-Objective: Foundation of a business case
+## Objective: Foundation of a business case

-1. ### By brainstorming and browsing sources of inspiration collect ideas and define one or more business or social domains, where data analysis can bring a value.
+### 1. By brainstorming and browsing sources of inspiration collect ideas and define one or more business or social domains, where data analysis can bring a value.
-2.

 During our brainstorm we had the following ideas:
 - Stock market:
 Is it possible to find trends in stocks/indices and is it possible for outside events to affect the price action.
 - Gaming:
 What parameters does it take to make a good game and can we predict how well a game will sell.
 - Programmer:
 What paramters (programming language, age, experience, location, education, gender) has an effect on a developers salary.
 - Health:
 Can we predict whether a person will get a specific health issue (heart disease, diabetes, cancer) when looking at their current health factors.
 - Sport:
 Can we predict whether a football team will win when looking at their current lineup.
 - Space:
 Can we classify whether we have identified a new planet or is it an already discovered planet.

 2. ### Search Internet for sources of information, related to your ideas.